Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 A natural solution is to double up the encoding of hashes in `mbedtls_md_type_t`.
 Pass `MBEDTLS_MD_SHA256` and `md` will dispatch to the legacy code, pass a new constant `MBEDTLS_MD_SHA256_USE_PSA` and `md` will dispatch through PSA.

-This maximally preserves backward compatibility, but then no non-PSA code benefits from PSA accelerators, and there's little potential for removing the software implementation.
+This maximally preserves backward compatibility, but then there's little potential for removing the software implementation.

 #### Availability of hashes in RSA-PSS